 Winston Churchill Foundation of the US

 The Winston Churchill Foundation of the United States (WCF) sponsors young American scientists to study at Churchill College at Oxford University.
 From 1979 to 2003, John served as its president.
-He created the Winston Churchill Award that luminaries including President Ronald Reagan, Lady Margaret Thatcher, and Ross Perot accepted.
+He created the Winston Churchill Award that luminaries including President Ronald Reagan, Lady Margaret Thatcher, Ross Perot, and President George H. W. Bush accepted.
 Queen Elizabeth II made John a Commander of the British Empire (C.B.E.) in recognition of his efforts on behalf of the Foundation.

 From 1979 to 2003, John served as chairman of the Jacob and Valeria Langeloth Foundation, whose purpose is to provide housing and other social services to those in need.
 Like his father, John’s middle name honors Jacob Langeloth (1852-1914), John’s grandfather C.M.
 Loeb’s mentor at the American Metals Company.